utkarshgill/comma-ctf/README.md

 **flag 1:** `429e680b`

-## flag 2 - zero-width unicode steganography
+## flag 2 - zero-width unicode stego

 the model_reports directory had many subdirectories. what what what... a uuid starting with the flag we just found... well WHAT ARE THE ODDS?!